andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 The consumer sends a POST request to the `federation.endpoints.association` endpoint in the Identity Provider metadata.

-The body of the request will be a Dynamic Assocation Request encoded in JSON and signed using [Magic Signatures][], using the key associated with one of the public keys listed in the metadata of the consumer.
+The body of the request will be a Dynamic Association Request encoded in JSON and signed using [Magic Signatures][], using the key associated with one of the public keys listed in the metadata of the consumer.

 The request MUST contain the following properties: